 An LLP has unlimited capacity which means that third parties need not be concerned about any restrictions on its activities.

-An LLP has complete flexibility as to the internal structure which it wishes to adopt: there are no requirements for board or general meetings or decision making by resolution.
+An LLP has complete flexibility as to the internal structure which it wishes to adopt.
+There are no requirements for board or general meetings or decision making by resolution.
 An LLP does not have a Memorandum or Articles of Association.

 Designated Members have the same rights and duties towards the limited liability partnership as any other member.
-These mutual rights and duties are governed by the limited liability partnership agreement and general law.

 Designated members are responsible for:

-After incorporation, you inform Companies House about:
+After incorporation Companies House must be informed about:

 The management structure is addressed by the members in a separate LLP agreement and this agreement is not filed at Companies House and remains a private document.